chrissarmstrong/seeking-manifold/content/A Conversational Work History.md

 # Jefferson Lab

-After I did the research for my doctorate at [Jefferson Lab](https://www.jlab.org/) in Virginia and graduating, I spent a year and a half doing a post-doc there.
-I thoroughly enjoyed my time there; this was when the lab was just coming online, and it was arguably *the* place in the US to do nuclear physics at the time.
+After I did the research for my doctorate at [Jefferson Lab](https://www.jlab.org/) in Virginia and graduating from William & Mary, I spent a year and a half doing a post-doc at the lab.
+I thoroughly enjoyed my time there; this was when the accelerator was just coming online, and it was arguably *the* place in the US to do nuclear physics.
 The lab was populated with extraordinary folks from around the world.

-I departed because the web was just taking off, and I really felt an urge to be part of that.
+I departed because the web was taking off, and I really felt an urge to be part of that.
 Nowadays you'd call it FOMO.

 # Education stuff